Rum and coke jello shot

 Gelling Food Grade and Non-gelling Hydrolyzed Collagen

 Different kinds of gelatin have numerous purposes and applications and have been processed differently.
-But since this blog is about drinks, I will only look at the food grade one.
+However, since this blog is about drinks, I will only look at food grade one.

 Gelatin is the main ingredient of the Jello, a product probably everyone is familiar with, and it has been available in North America since 1897.
-Gelatin and Jello dessert are two different things; Jello has additives like artificial sweeteners, colors, or chemical ingredients that simulate a particular flavor.
+Gelatin and Jello dessert are two different things; Jello has additives like artificial sweeteners, colours, or chemical ingredients that simulate a particular flavour.

-For instance, according to Healthline.com, the Strawberry Jell-O contains sugar, gelatin, adipic acid, artificial flavor, disodium phosphate, sodium citrate, fumaric acid, and red dye #40.
+For instance, according to Healthline.com, the Strawberry Jell-O contains sugar, gelatin, adipic acid, artificial flavour, disodium phosphate, sodium citrate, fumaric acid, and red dye #40.

-Flavored gelatin is a bit better in terms of making at-home Jello and Jello shots but still has some artificial flavor additives, so that leaves us with few options.
+Flavoured gelatin is a bit better for making at-home Jello and Jello shots, but it still has some artificial flavour additives, leaving us with few options.

-Use unflavored gelatin and add flavor by adding pulp-free juice, simple syrups, or alcohol.
-Another option is Agar -Agar– plant-based hydrocolloid, but the final product doesn’t have a clear-see-through appearance if that’s needed.
+Use unflavored gelatin and add flavour by adding pulp-free juice, simple syrups, or alcohol.
+Another option is Agar -Agar– plant-based hydrocolloid, but the final product doesn’t have a clear-see-through appearance if needed.
 Gellan gum can also be used, but the jello shots have a slightly different texture.

 – Bloom in cold water.